Cholestyramine For Oral Suspension Powder

 Frequently Asked Questions

-The NDC Packaged Code 62135-008-56 is assigned to a package of 378 g in 1 can of Cholestyramine For Oral Suspension, a human prescription drug labeled by Chartwell Rx, Llc.
-The product's dosage form is powder and is administered via oral form.
+The code 62135-008-56 identifies a specific commercial package of 378 g in 1 can of Cholestyramine For Oral Suspension, a human prescription drug labeled by Chartwell Rx, Llc.
+This powder is formulated for oral use and contains cholestyramine as the active substance.